 - Accessible only on foot (approx. 1h30 – 2h walk)

-- One of the most photogenic with full panorama
+- One of the most photogenic with panoramic views

 3.2 Waterfall season: when to go?

-The best period to observe the waterfalls is between mid-May and the end of June, when the snow melts at altitude.
-The flow gradually decreases during summer, but some waterfalls remain visible all year round.
+The best period to observe the waterfalls is between mid-May and late June, when the snow melts at altitude.
+The flow gradually decreases during the summer, but some waterfalls remain visible all year round.

 4. Sports activities and events

 Recently, a trail running event has attracted mountain running enthusiasts.
-The 2024 edition will offer 3 courses between 11 and 32 km, with spectacular panoramas at every turn.
-The trail crosses steep trails overlooking the cirque and offers a total immersion in nature.
+The 2024 edition will offer 3 routes between 11 and 32 km, with spectacular panoramas at every turn.
+The trail crosses steep paths, overlooking the cirque and offering total immersion in nature.

 4.2 Other outdoor activities

-- Rafting in the Tines gorges on the Giffre (between Sixt and Samoëns).
+- Rafting in the Gorges des Tines, on the Giffre (between Sixt and Samoëns).

 - Ski touring in winter